Beech (Y5 & Y6)

 Here are some fun facts about Beech trees:

-- There are 13 species of Beech tree and they are native to temperate Europe, Asian and North American!
+- There are 13 species of Beech tree and they are native to temperate Europe, Asia and North America!

 - A Beech tree has a life span of 150 to 400 years!